 Home Repair FAQ

-The goal of Habitat’s A Brush with Kindness home repair program is to help make your home safe and accessible, and to help preserve it.
+The goal of Habitat’s home repair program is to help make your home safe and accessible, and to help preserve it.
 Typical repairs to the exterior are installation of handicap-accessible ramps and railings; landscaping to improve drainage or safety; repairs to siding, doors, windows, or porches; and minor structural repairs.
 Typical interior home safety repairs are adding grab bars and railings, reducing tripping hazards, improve lighting, and minor safety modifications to a bathroom or kitchen.

 Homeowners pay a percentage of the total cost based on their income.
 Habitat keeps costs low by using volunteer labor to assist construction staff.
 Habitat Bucks raises money from sponsors to help fund the full cost.
 Homeowners pay up front or use a no-interest loan from Habitat Bucks and pay back over time.
 Homeowners are required to partner in all aspects of the project including some form of “sweat equity”.